 `Ulamâ’ in the Modern Muslim World

 Admission to the MA Middle Eastern Studies, to the MA Middle Eastern Studies (research) or another relevant MA.
 Students should have had approximately 30 EC worth of courses in Islamic studies at BA level.
-Students who are interested in taking this course, but who do not fulfill these requirements are requested to contact dr. N.J.G.
-Kaptein or the student advisor.
+Students who are interested in taking this course, but who do not fullfil these requirements are requested to contact dr. N.J.G.
+Kaptein or drs.
+N.A.N.M. van Os.

 This seminar will deal with the present day role of the class of scholars, who represent and continue traditional Islamic scholarship, called the `ulamâ’.
 The underlying question is what their position and relevance is in contemporary societies, which do no longer adhere to a purely religious worldview.